sandrock/SrkCsv/README.md

 ---------------------------

 1. Install the nuget package SrkCsv. :balloon:
-2. Have a class with properties that represent a row of your file. :v:
+2. (optional) Have a class with properties that represent a row of your file. :v:
 3. Create a `var table = new Table<YourRowType>()`.  :seedling:
 4. Define the columns you want to parse using :eyes:
 `table.AddColumn(0, "Firstname", row => row.Target.Firstname = row.Value);`.